gue88/Gallery-App/README.md

-Certainly!
-Below is a sample `README.md` file for your media gallery app.
-This file provides an overview of the app, instructions for setup and use, and details about how the app works.

----

 # Media Gallery App

 This is a web-based media gallery that allows users to upload and view images and videos from a local folder.
 The app dynamically loads media in batches, using lazy loading to optimize performance, and features a full-screen overlay for viewing individual media items.